 Although the broadening of the definition of public charge is always a source of uncertainty for many immigrants.

-If you need to carry out any immigration procedure related to the new public charge law or feel that your immigration status may be affected, contact us and request a free consultation.
+If you need to carry out any immigration procedure related to the new public charge law or feel that your immigration status may be affected, contact us and request a personalized consultation.
 We will explain the public charge law in Spanish or English, as the case may be.

 No matter how difficult your problem is, at Lluis Law we can always offer you a solution.
 We have over 40 years experience in helping latino immigrants and from all nationalities achieve their American dream.